 g.
 Interconnection Customer data (set forth in Attachment A)

 The Interconnection Customer shall provide to the CAISO the technical data called for in Attachment A to this Interconnection Request.
 One (1) copy is required.

+h.
+Requested capacity (in MW) of Interconnection Service (if lower than the Generating Facility Capacity; may not exceed Generating Facility Capacity);

 5. Applicable deposit amount made payable to California ISO.
 Send check to CAISO (see section 7 below for details) along with the: